chevereto/v4-docs/introduction/get-started/welcome.md

 Chevereto is headless software, on its core is a self-exposed REST API made for _any_ user interface.

-Although it provides a default [user interface](https://github.com/chevereto/peafowl), you are encouraged to bring your own user interface, which it can be a website, desktop, mobile application, CLI tool, and pretty much whatever.
+Although it provides a default [user interface](https://github.com/chevereto/peafowl), you are encouraged to bring your own user interface, which it can be a website, desktop/mobile application or even a CLI tool.

 ### Pluggable

-Chevereto is designed with pluggable logic, enabling you to add exactly what you need to make it more yours.
-Use plugins to extend your installation and to create a better user experience for your unique needs.
+Chevereto is designed with pluggable logic, enabling you to add what you need to make it more yours.

+💡 Use plugins to extend your installation and to create a better user experience for your unique needs.

 ## Origin